aaronksaunders/ionicv6-beta-vue-vite-project-1/README.md

-# Getting Started with ViteJS, Ionic Framework Beta v6 And VueJS
+# Getting Started with ViteJS, Ionic Framework v6 And VueJS

 ----
 - **updated to v6 official release, see this branch**